fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/part2.md

 "Why?"

-"Because you're still small," Mailaiti said again, taking a piece of bread, filling its center with small slices of meat, and offering it to Toghon.
+"Because you're still small," Babusha said again, taking a piece of bread, filling its center with small slices of meat, and offering it to Toghon.
 "Now, eat a lot so you'll grow quickly."

 His father burst into laughter.
 "Yes, and then we'll enter Khanbaliq (Dadu, modern Beijing).
-You can *sit* there."
+You can sit there."

-Mailaiti clucked her tongue in annoyance.
+Babusha clucked her tongue in annoyance.
 "You're ruining the mood."

 "Why?
 Is it not allowed?"
 Kusala said, still laughing.
 "Wasn't my brother appointed Prince of Huai?
 Why shouldn't my son sit on the throne, which should rightfully belong to our family?
-It's because *your father* got involved that we're exiled now."
+It's because Mailaiti's father got involved that we're exiled now."

 Mailaiti's father was Temüder, who had indeed supported Dagi's idea to remove Kusala and his younger brother, Tugh Temür, from the capital, simply because they were not born to a Khongirad Khatun.

+"But now Mailaiti's father is dead, and your formidable grandmother is also gone, even Mailaiti herself is dead," Babusha said, a hint of exasperation in her voice.
+"Why are we talking about this again?
+Aren't we still respected here?
+For me, that's enough."

 "That's enough for you, not for me," Kusala countered.
 "For me, they all have to pay dearly after this."